victordm6/training_aim_csgo2/readme.md

 ####0.3.1

 #####Gameplay
-* Fixed bug where weapons board did not drop your previous weapon.
+* Fixed bug where weapons board did not drop your previous weapon
-* Fixed config.
+* Fixed config

 ----